priestc/moneywagon/README.md

 # moneywagon

-Moneywagon is a partial implementation of the bitcoin protocol for both Python 2 and 3.
-At it's current state, it is mostly a tool for building lightweight wallets, but in the future there is plans for it to include all bitcoin operations such as mining new blocks and relaying transaction as a full node.

-In it's present form, think of moneywagon as a set of wrapper classes on top of pybitcointools.
+Moneywagon is a an implementation of a Blockchain Kernel.
+It is a tool that can be used to built lightweight cryptocurrency wallets.
+Blockchain Kernels provide an alternative to the outdated "SPV" method of build lightweight cryptocurrency services.

 ## Features
 * Lightweight wallet functionality - Use monewagon to build a bitcoin enabled device